tobyqin/docs/content/learn-k8s/steps/02-install-tools.md

+---
+type: docs
+title: Install Tools
+weight: 2
+---

+{{% callout note %}}
-?> In this task we will install `kubectl` to connect to the cluster, see https://kubernetes.io/docs/tasks/tools/
+In this task we will install `kubectl` to connect to the cluster, see https://kubernetes.io/docs/tasks/tools/
+{{% /callout %}}

 ## Windows